Ritika92/SQL_PharmacyDB/README.md

 ## Logical Model -UML
 ![Image description](https://github.com/Ritika92/SQL_PharmacyDB/blob/master/LogicalModel-UML.jpg)

 ### Please read wiki for more details on the project.
+SQL files (DDL and DML query files) are available in this repository.

 <sub> This project was done by a team of 4 </sub>